Where should my child enter the building for school if he/she is a...

 How early can I drop off my child before school starts?

-School doors open at 8:40 a.m.
-No supervision is provided until that time so please use your discretion.
-School starts at 8:55 a.m.
-If your children enter the building after 8:55 a.m. they are considered tardy.
+School doors open at 8:50 a.m.
+No supervision is provided until 8:40a.m., so please use your discretion.
+School starts at 9:05 a.m.
+If your children enter the building after 9:05 a.m. they are considered tardy.
+If your child is tardy you are required to walk into the office with your child to sign them in.

-Where should my first grader meet his class on the first couple days of school?
-For the first couple days of school, first graders will meet in the school gym.
+Where should my first grader/kindergartener meet his class on the first couple days of school?
+For the first couple days of school, first graders and kindergarten will meet in the school gym.
 Each teacher will have a sign with her name on it.
 He should find his teacher and stand in that line.
 The teachers will help get all students to the appropriate classroom.

 Where are Crossing Guards located?